How Amazon Keywords Can Help You Grow Your Business

 In the above example, the following three highest searches all include large brand names.
 This scenario indicates that it could be overly competitive and difficult to be successful with this product.

 To determine if a product is a good fit, look at the number of reviews and star rating averages for the top sellers on the first page of the search results (page 1) for this particular keyword.
 This information can help you determine the approximate number of sales for a product as well as which listings are attracting customers and converting to sales.

 A peek at the page 1 results for “wireless headphones” shows that more than half of the top ten ranked products have over 1,000 reviews and are all highly rated.
 In this case, it would be very difficult to beat large companies like Bose or Beats in advertising spend or brand recognition.
 It’s time to do some more research and look elsewhere for product opportunities.

 The Page 1 Products tool can help you find keywords and products to target with PPC ads.

 When looking to identify a profitable niche, start with a broad, top-of-the-funnel search term like “wireless headphones.”
 Once you’ve found a keyword of interest, look for to relevant long-tail phrases with lower search volumes.

 Consider keywords with mid-range volumes between 30,0000-100,000 and several strong related keywords.
 Even if only 1% of those searches convert to sales, you’ll still make enough sales to remain profitable!
 Plus, you’ll encounter less competition for these keywords.

 Keeping abreast of how customer searches evolve keeps you at the top of your game for SEO and PPC, and best of all, ahead of your competition.
-This means checking in with your main keywords each month to see how search volume and search trends have changed.

 DISCOVER, OPTIMIZE, AND GROW YOUR BUSINESS WITH MERCHANTWORDS.